Country of the Cursed and the Driven: Slavery and the Texas Borderlands | Agenda Bookshop Skip to content

 By (author): Jake M O Paul Barba

-2022 WHA David J. Weber Prize for the best book on Southwestern History
+2022 David J. Weber Prize Winner

-In eighteenth- and nineteenth-century Texasa hotly contested land where states wielded little to no real powerlocal alliances and controversies, face-to-face relationships, and kin ties structured personal dynamics and cross-communal concerns alike.
+In eighteenth- and nineteenth-century Texasa hotly contested land where states wielded little to no real powerlocal alliances and controversies, face-to-face relationships, and kinship ties structured personal dynamics and cross-communal concerns alike.
 Country of the Cursed and the Driven brings readers into this world through a sweeping analysis of Hispanic, Comanche, and Anglo-American slaving regimes, illuminating how slaving violence, in its capacity to bolster and shatter families and entire communities, became both the foundation and the scourge, the panacea and the curse, of life in the borderlands.

-As scholars have begun to assert more forcefully over the past two decades, slavery was much more diverse and widespread in North America than previously recognized, engulfing the lives of Native, European, and African descended people across the continent, from the Atlantic to the Pacific and from Canada to Mexico.
+As scholars have begun to assert more forcefully over the past two decades, slavery was much more diverse and widespread in North America than previously recognized, engulfing the lives of Native-, European-, and African-descended people across the continent, from the Atlantic to the Pacific and from Canada to Mexico.
 Paul Barba details the rise of Texass slaving regimes, spotlighting the ubiquitous, if uneven and evolving, influences of colonialism and anti-Blackness.

-Current price €36.33
+Current price €39.09

 Original price €45.99

-Save 21%
+Save 15%

 A01=Jake M OA01=Paul BarbaAge Group_UncategorizedAuthor_Jake M OAuthor_Paul Barbaautomatic-updateCategory1=Non-FictionCategory=HBJKCategory=HBTSCategory=WQHCOP=United StatesDelivery_Delivery within 10-20 working daysLanguage_EnglishPA=AvailablePrice_€20 to €50PS=Activesoftlaunch